Using the DMF Recorder Node

 switch # query recorder-node <name> packet-data filter <stenographer-query>

-- name: Identify the recorder instance.
+- name: Identify the RN.

 - packet-data filter stenographer-query: Look up only the packets that match the specified Stenographer query.